lerndevops/kubernetes-security/rbac/README.md

-# kubernetes-security

-##  Understanding RBAC - Role Based Access Control
+##  Understanding RBAC in Kubernetes - Role Based Access Control

 > **RBAC** is the implementation of Identity and Access Management (Authorization) in Kubernetes.
-RBAC uses rbac.authoriz ation.k8s.io API to allow admins to dynamically configure policies through API server.
-Administrator can use RBAC api to grant granular roles to different users or resources.
-A **Role** represents a set of permissions that are applied to diff erent resources.
-RBAC defines 4 top-level types -
+RBAC uses rbac.authorization.k8s.io API to allow admins to dynamically configure policies through API server.

+> Administrator can use RBAC api to grant granular roles to different users or resources.
+A **Role** represents a set of permissions that are applied to different resources.

+### RBAC defines 4 top-level types

 *   **Role**

       A **Role** can be used to grant access to a resource within a single namespace

+*   **RoleBinding**

+      A **RoleBinding** grants permission defined in a **Role** to a **User** or a **Set of Users**

 *   **ClusterRole**

       A **ClusterRole** is similar to a **Role**, however, a ClusterRole extends across the cluster

-*   **RoleBinding**

-      A **RoleBinding** grants permission defined in a **Role** to a **User** or a **Set of Users**

 *   **ClusterRoleBinding**

       A **ClusterRoleBinding** grants permission defined in a **ClusterRole** at cluster level across namespaces

 ##    Understanding Subjects

 > A **RoleBinding** or **ClusterRoleBinding** will bind the permissions defined in a Role to ***Subjects***.
-A **Subject*
-* is either a single user or a group of users or ServiceAccounts.
-Usernames can be any custom string like "alice", "bob" , "alice@example.com".
+A **Subject** is either a ***single user*** or a ***group*** of users or ***ServiceAccounts.***

+ Usernames can be any custom string like "alice", "bob", "alice@example.com".

 > Kubernetes clusters have two kinds of Users.

 *  Normal Users
 *  Kubernetes Managed Service Accounts

 > A kubernetes managed subject has a special prefix - **system:**.
-Any username with the prefix **system:** is a kubernet es managed user and is maintained & created by api server or manually through api calls.
-It is your administrators respon sibility to ensure that no external user should be prefixed with **system:**.
-This may lead to system instability or cras hes.
-The **system:** prefix can be added to either a user , group, serviceaccount, Role, ClusterRole.
-Few examples of kub ernetes managed roles are -
+Any username with the prefix **system:** is a kubernetes managed user and is maintained & created by api server or manually through api calls.
+It is your administrators responsibility to ensure that no external user should be prefixed with **system:**.
+This may lead to system instability or crashes.

+> The **system:** prefix can be added to either a user , group, serviceaccount, Role, ClusterRole.
+Few examples of kubernetes managed roles are -

 *   system:kube-scheduler - Allows access to resources required by Scheduler
 *   system:kube-controller-manager - Allows access to resources required by controller manager
 *   system:kube-proxy - Allows access to the resources required by the kube-proxy

-> More information about RBAC is provided at - https://kubernetes.io/docs/reference/access-authn-authz/rbac/
+> More information about RBAC is provided at - [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)

-> While creating client certificates for kubernetes core componenets or admin user, its important to note that that inter nal user for different components are created by Kubernetes itself.
+> While creating client certificates for kubernetes core componenets or admin user, its important to note that that internal user for different components are created by Kubernetes itself.
 Its the certificate issuers responsibility to ensure that the **Common Name (CN)** field is set correctly as **system:kube-\<COMPONENT_NAME\>**.

 ## Deafult User Facing Roles